 “Alexis is a great example of what young people accomplish when they are empowered with quality opportunities and support.
 She reinforces our belief that all youth have the potential to succeed and lead, regardless of life’s circumstances.
 We need more people like Alexis who are actively reshaping the conversation and changing our region.
 We congratulate Alexis on her appointment – her leadership will help us continue to ignite change for our region, and our world,” said Claire Wyneken, Wyman President and CEO.

 Creamer attributes much of her success to the skills she learned during TLP and the relationships she made while at Wyman.
 Since graduating from the program, Creamer has joined the Wyman team as a summer program leader and helps guide and mentor other Wyman teens through college persistence, community engagement and leadership programming by promoting positive leadership skills and developing program activities.

 “There are many, many factors that hinder the growth of teenagers and it is my passion to change all of that,” said Creamer.
 “I understand the challenges that many young people face, and the factors that encumber them from fully developing, including generational poverty, lack of role models and a lack of supportive adults.
-Programs like TLP gave me all of those things, and are part of the reason that I will become a college graduate.”
+Programs like TLP gave me those things, and are part of the reason that I will become a college graduate.”

 During her time in TLP, Alexis identified her passion to create more equitable circumstances for her peers and teens with similar backgrounds.
 Prior to her appointment, Creamer co-founded an organization called FLY Girls, which helped young girls gain confidence through artistic expression.
 She continues making an impact by holding workshops on her college campus and surrounding region focused on women’s empowerment.